Desbeers/ChordProMac/Resources/ChordProDocs/Compile ChordPro (macOS).md

 	cpanm Alien::wxWidgets
 	cpanm ExtUtils::XSpp

 Now comes the biggest challenge; install xwPerl from source.
-Unfortunately, wxPerl is currently not well maintained and I (Desbeers) just dumped my patched version on my [ChordProMac](https://github.com/Desbeers/ChordProMac) dev repository in the `Resources` folder.
+Unfortunately, wxPerl is currently not well maintained and Johan Vromans, the maintainer of *ChordPro*, created an independent fork.
+[Download](https://github.com/sciurius/wxPerl) the latest release from his repo.

-So, assuming you use my patched version, open the `Wx-0.xxxx` folder in the terminal and do the following:
+Open the `Wx-x.xxx` folder in the terminal and do the following:

 	perl ./Makefile.PL
 	make